Saint-Gobain Solar Expert Explains Industry Growth

 September 15, 2011 – With the unprecedented growth of the industry in 2010 likely to continue, providers and their suppliers are still decoding the boom’s impact on their long-term goals and bottom line.
 A veteran industry executive from Saint-Gobain confronts these issues in a newly released question and answer (Q&A) video format, and offers guidance on the steps industry players must take to remain competitive.

-According to Janaki Weiden, Global Market Manager, SOLGLIDE®, the recent – and in some cases, rapid – growth of the industry in the US, Asia, parts of South and Central America, and the Middle East and North Africa (MENA) region is increasing competition among solar producers and their suppliers as the influx of industry players places downward pressure on pricing per watt.
+According to Janaki Weiden, Global Market Manager, SOLGLIDE®, the recent – and in some cases, rapid – growth of the industry in the US, Asia, parts of South and Central America, and the Middle East and North Africa (MENA) region is increasing competition among producers and their suppliers as the influx of industry players places downward pressure on pricing per watt.

 To remain competitive, these companies must reduce costs. producers will rely more heavily on the durability and efficiency of production technologies, so it is imperative that products such as parabolic troughs perform flawlessly throughout their lifetime.